ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 send a SETTINGS_ENABLE_WEBTRANSPORT setting in order to indicate that they both support WebTransport over HTTP/2.

-WebTransport sessions are initiated inside a given HTTP/2 connection by the client, who sends an extended CONNECT request {{!RFC8441}}.
-If the server accepts the request, an WebTransport session is established.
-The resulting stream will be further referred to as a *CONNECT stream*, and its stream ID is used to uniquely identify a given WebTransport session within the connection.
+A client initiates a WebTransport session by sending an extended CONNECT request
-The ID of the CONNECT stream that established a given WebTransport session will be further referred to as a *Session ID*.
+{{!RFC8441}}.
+If the server accepts the request, a WebTransport session is established.
+The stream that carries the CONNECT request is used to exchange bidirectional data for the session.
+This stream will be referred to as a *CONNECT stream*.
+The stream ID of a CONNECT stream, which will be referrred to as a *Session ID*, is used to uniquely identify a given WebTransport session within the connection.

-After the session is established, the peers can utilitze the bidirectional bytestream established by the extended CONNECT request to exchange WebTransport frames that multiplex flows of WebTransport data as *WebTransport streams*.
+After the session is established, endpoints exchange *WebTransport frames* using the bidirectional CONNECT stream.
+Within this stream, *WebTransport streams* and *WebTransport datagrams* are multiplexed.
+In HTTP/2, WebTransport frames are carried in HTTP/2 DATA frames.
+Multiple independent WebTransport sessions can share a connection if the HTTP version supports that, as HTTP/2 does.

-These frames closely mirror a subset of QUIC frames and provide the essential WebTransport features, such as:
+WebTransport frames closely mirror a subset of QUIC frames and provide the essential WebTransport features, such as:

 * Both client and server can create a bidirectional or unidirectional WebTransport stream within the WebTransport session using a WT_STREAM frame.
 * A datagram can be sent using a WT_DATAGRAM frame.

-Data flow on these streams is controlled via a flow control mechanism very similar to the one provided by QUIC using WT_MAX_DATA, WT_MAX_STREAM_DATA, WT_MAX_STREAMS, WT_DATA_BLOCKED, WT_STREAM_DATA_BLOCKED, and WT_STREAMS_BLOCKED frames.
+Data flow on the streams created within a WebTransport session is flow controlled.
+This uses a flow control mechanism modeled on the one in QUIC using WT_MAX_DATA, WT_MAX_STREAM_DATA, WT_MAX_STREAMS, WT_DATA_BLOCKED, WT_STREAM_DATA_BLOCKED, and WT_STREAMS_BLOCKED frames.
+Flow control for the CONNECT stream, as provided by HTTP/2, also applies.

-WebTransport streams can be closed via a WT_RESET_STREAM frame and a receiver can request that a sender stop sending with a WT_STOP_SENDING frame.
+WebTransport streams can be aborted using a WT_RESET_STREAM frame and a receiver can request that a sender stop sending with a WT_STOP_SENDING frame.

 A WebTransport session is terminated when the CONNECT stream that created it is